Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-We validate our approach in Fig.~\ref{fig:modes}.
-First, we demonstrate that this method does not filter out localized vibrations.
-In panel (a), we present a snapshot of a two-dimensional system where each particle is colour-coded based on its $|{\bm e}_{k,i}|^2$, for a low-frequency localised mode $k$.
-The localised excitation remains clearly visible in panel (b), where particles are coloured according to the magnitude of their cage-relative displacement, $|{\bm e}_{k,i}^{\rm cr}|^2$, proving that our approach preserves localized defects.
-In panels (c) and (d), we compare the magnitude of the displacement and cage-relative displacement for the mode at the boson peak frequency.
-The cage-relative measure effectively filters out the collective translations responsible for the extended clusters in panel (c), revealing defective regions of large non-affine particle motion.
+We validate this approach in Appendix C by demonstrating that the CR measure preserves the localized defects and successfully filters out the plane wave contributions at the boson peak frequency.
+As an example, Fig.~\ref{fig:modes} illustrates a snapshot of a two-dimensional system where each particle is colour-coded based on the magnitude of the displacement $|{\bm e}_{k,i}|^2$ (in panel a), and cage-relative displacement $|{\bm e}_{k,i}^{\rm cr}|^2$ (in panel b), for an eigenmode at the boson peak frequency.
+The cage-relative measure reveals defective regions of large non-affine particle motion.
 This approach works equally well in three-dimensional systems, as shown in the inset of Fig.~\ref{fig:bp}(c).
-Additional evidence in the Supplementary Information (SI) shows that cage-relative measures successfully filter out plane wave contributions at the boson peak frequency.